OlyaZaiets/E-commerce/README.md

 # [**Live Demo – E-commerce**](https://e-commerce-dusky-alpha-32.vercel.app/) 🎬

+> ⚠️ **Note:** The server is hosted on Render’s free plan, so it may take **up to a minute to wake up** if it has been idle.
+Please allow a few moments for the application to become fully responsive on first load.

 ---

 ## 🌟 Key Features

 - ⚛️ **React + TypeScript** – Fast, component-based interface with type safety and reusable components.
 - 🎨 **SCSS + BEM** – Responsive layouts on some pages (desktop, tablet, mobile) with an adaptive burger menu and responsive SVG icons.
 Some pages may still need tablet and mobile tweaks.
 - 🛒 **React Router + Context API** – Seamless navigation, global state for authentication, cart, and wishlist.
 - 🔎 **Search Modal & Google OAuth** – Quick product search; login via Google for fast and secure authentication.
 - 🖼️ **Cloudinary** – All product images are stored and delivered via Cloudinary for fast loading and responsive sizing.